In order to graduate from Columbia College with a Bachelor of Arts degree, all students must successfully complete the following:

 In the first and sophomore years, students should confer with faculty members in the department, advising deans in the Berick Center for Student Advising, and advisers in the Center for Career Education while considering their choice of major or concentration.
 All students declare a major and/or concentration in their fourth term.
 Information about the process for declaring a major or concentration is sent to students in the spring of the sophomore year by the Berick Center for Student Advising.

 Interdisciplinary and Interdepartmental Majors and Concentrations

-There are no independent majors or concentrations permitted at this time.
+Independent majors or concentrations are not permitted for Columbia College students at this time.

-If a student does decide to pursue two programs, they may not both be owned by the same offering unit (department, institute, or center).
+If a student decides to pursue two programs of study, they may not both be owned by the same offering unit (department, institute, or center).
 For example, a student may not declare programs in Russian Language and Culture and in Slavic Studies, both of which are owned by the Department of Slavic Languages; similarly, a student may not declare programs in Mathematics and in Applied Mathematics, both of which are owned by the Department of Mathematics.
 All joint majors (e.g., Economics-Political Science) will be considered as owned by both offering units, so that a student may not, for example, major in both Political Science and Economics-Political Science.

 If a student chooses to declare two programs of study, the student can, in certain situations, apply a single course to both programs (“double-counting”).
 There are three conditions under which students may apply a single course to two programs, and depending on the two programs declared, some or all of these conditions may apply: